Thursday, September 27, 2012

 When you had someone quit right before a big weekend, (usually to take another job making a higher wage or getting more hours), you couldn't afford to be picky; you just had to find someone with a pulse that who would work the hours for minimum wage.
 So it’s no wonder that I wound up with some bozos from time to time.

 When I was hired, my boss asked me a series of questions he used in every interview.
 That became my original template for conducting interviews.
-If you ask the same questions, you have an even basis of comparison between applicants.
+If you ask the same questions, you have an even basis for comparison between applicants.
 I used that question list for years before I became more comfortable with interviewing.

-I always tried to hire the extroverts, to counter my own introverted nature.
+I always tried to hire extroverts, to counter my own introverted nature.
 The company was all about up-selling and getting add-on sales.
 I hated that stuff because I hate “selling.”

 If you think about it, I was probably the worst salesperson in the district and was completely unfit to lead a sales staff.
 I mean; I knew all the theories and techniques, but executing them rubbed me the wrong way.

 When I’m shopping, I hate being sold to and am repelled by pressure, so I was never comfortable with doing that to anyone else.
-To me, a perfect salesperson lets you know he’s there, offers assistance and then remains available for questions later.
+To me, a perfect salesperson lets you know he’s there, offers assistance, and then remains available for questions later.
 He does not try to talk you into buying a bunch of crap you don’t need or push music you've never heard of.

 For example, the company was always on us to push blank tapes at the register.
 We were supposed to say, “Hey, these blank tapes are 99 cents apiece… [laying 3 of them down on the counter]… how many do you want?